awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_tag_assets/Readme.md

 **Note**: Lambda is a compute service that enables you to run code without provisioning or managing servers.
 You can create Lambda functions in various programming languages.
 For more information about AWS Lambda, see
 [What is AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html).

 In addition to applying tags to images, this Lambda function also supports removing tags from images.
-That is, you can execute the Lambda function and set an input variable to false and the Lambda function removes all tags each image in the bucket.
+That is, you can execute the Lambda function and set an input variable to **false** and the Lambda function removes all object tags from the given bucket.

 **Cost to complete**: The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).